cgeopapa/CacheDataStructure/README.md

 All data stuctures in this project are custom and not already made by any library.

-Cache structure is a hash table where in each slot there is a double linked list to hadle collitions.
+Cache structure is a hash table where in each slot there is a double linked list to hadle collisions.